Conning Viewpoint: Risk-Based Capital Changes Will Affect Life Portfolios but Maintaining Holistic Approach to Investment Strategy Remains Paramount

 “The increased complexity may benefit life insurers that incorporate a more holistic approach to investment strategy, inclusive of cash flow and target RBC levels,” Reilly said.
 “Conning has extensive experience in optimizing investment strategies for life insurers inclusive of all of these factors and no new capital factors or RBC formulas will change that.
 We believe we are well-prepared to help clients navigate these changes.”

-Conning (www.conning.com) ) is a leading investment management firm with almost $200 billion in global assets under management as of March 31, 2021.* With a long history of serving the insurance industry, Conning supports institutional investors, including insurers and pension plans, with investment solutions, risk modeling software, and industry research.
+Conning (www.conning.com) ) is a leading investment management firm with more than $207 billion in global assets under management as of June 30, 2021.* With a long history of serving the insurance industry, Conning supports institutional investors, including insurers and pension plans, with investment solutions, risk modeling software, and industry research.
 Founded in 1912, Conning has investment centers in Asia, Europe and North America.

 # # #